-Recommendation 8: The workgroup recommends that MHEC, MDL, and Commerce have common agreement on data sources and measurements and all institutions of higher education should have access to this data.
-MHEC and the commission should use this data as a baseline during the program approval process.
+Recommendation 9: The workgroup recommends that MHEC, MDL, and Commerce have common agreement on data sources and measurements and all institutions of higher education should have access to this data.
+These data source should include information on current and emerging workforce needs.
+MHEC and the commission members should use this data as a baseline during the program approval process.